- Home ›

 Remember, though: just because you know it’s an emotional affair doesn’t mean your marriage has to end.
 If you and your spouse are committed to working through this, then you shouldn’t let any third party stand in the way

-Ending an emotional affair is not easy, especially if you’ve built a great rapport with the person you’ve been having the affair with.
+Ending an emotional affair is not easy, especially if you’ve built a great rapport with the person with whom you’ve been having the affair.
 Ending said affair could almost seem like losing a friend or even losing a spouse.

 However, once one decides that they’d like to end their affair, to move forward with their life, they need to be honest with the person they had the affair with.